Virgin Media TV deals review

 It's only available as part of Virgin's VIP Bundle, but comes complete with a second 1TB Tivo box for multiroom viewing.

 Virgin would be missing a trick if they didn't offer subscribers the option to watch TV on the go, in the same way the popular Sky Go service does.

-Anyone taking a TV package from Mix TV up automatically gets TV Anywhere, which enables them to watch a selection - note, not all - of the channels in their TV package live on compatible devices wherever they can access broadband or wi-fi.
+Anyone taking a TV package automatically gets TV Anywhere, which enables them to watch a selection - note, not all - of the channels in their TV package live on compatible devices wherever they can access broadband or wi-fi.

 |TV bundle||Channels available on TV||...and via TV Anywhere|